By Philip J. Kavesh, J.D., LL.M. (Taxation), CFP®, ChFC, California State Bar Certified Specialist in Estate Planning, Trust & Probate Law

 Here’s another helpful hint.
 Have someone else (not you!) book your calendar and make sure you adhere to your “formula” and don’t violate it!

 Mistake #10: Not Holding Yourself, the Business Owner, Accountable

 Over time, as you put into place great staff and systems/infrastructure, you will find that your staff will hold you accountable too.
 Until then, don’t kid yourself.
 You may think you can stay on top of all these discussed aspects of running a successful business.
 But the truth is, you need someone to periodically check in on and critique you.
 It’s also invaluable to have an outside, business-savvy person to bounce ideas, strategies and problem solving off of.
 This is where a “business coach” can be extremely helpful and one of the best investments you will ever make in your practice.
 I can absolutely attest to this!

 So, how are you doing?

-If you’re ready to really take your practice to the next level, however, I would highly recommend you attend our next live 2-day training program entitled, “The Ultimate Level” coming up in May.
-This training course that will help you bridge the gap between law school and your continuing education courses.
+If you’re ready to really take your practice to the next level, however, I would highly recommend you attend our next live 2-day training program entitled, “The Ultimate Level” coming up in May in the Dallas, TX area.
+What you’ll learn in these two packed days will help you bridge the gap between law school and your continuing education courses.
 Find out why hundreds of your other attorney colleagues have taken this program and figured out how to run a successful estate planning practice as a successful business!